 - Remove from oven and set aside for 10 minutes before serving.
 Add a sprinkle of fresh basil on top.
 Enjoy!

-- Cook’s Tip: The first step here is to salt the eggplant and set it aside to let it sweat out its bitterness.
+- Tip- Salt Your Eggplant: The first step here is to salt the eggplant and set it aside to let it sweat out its bitterness.
 This is helpful as the salt will also help the texture, and as the eggplant releases moisture, it will absorb less oil.
 The end result is far more delicious and you avoid a soggy eggplant Parmesan.

-- Cook’s Tip: If you prefer to bake the eggplant instead, once it’s been coated in flour and egg, you can place the eggplant slices on a large lightly-oiled sheet pan.
+- To bake the eggplant instead of frying: If you prefer to bake the eggplant instead, once it's been coated in flour and egg, you can place the eggplant slices on a large lightly-oiled sheet pan.
 Bake for about 18 to 20 minutes at 425°F (turn slices over half-way through) until they are nicely browned.
 Remove from oven, and let cool a bit before assembling the eggplant parmesan.

 - Can I freeze cooked eggplant parmesan?
 Yes!
 I like to cover the casserole well and refrigerate for 1 night.
 The next day, either freeze it in its own baking dish (make sure it's freezer safe too), covered super well so it's protected.
 Or, cut the eggplant Parmesan into individual serving sizes and wrap each one in good quality plastic wrap, then freeze them.
 Take out as much as you need at a time.
 Thaw in the fridge overnight and reheat, covered, in a medium-heated oven.
 While it will keep safe in the freezer for about 3 months or so, best to use it at the earliest chance because so that the quality of the eggplant is not too compromised the longer it sits in the freezer.